 What serve with chicken and bell peppers?

-One of the reasons you’ll love this recipe is because this Chicken and Bell Peppers Skillet goes well with almost everything.
+One of the reasons you’ll love this recipe is because this easy Chicken and Bell Peppers Skillet goes well with almost everything.
 I mean the list is endless.
 Feel free to serve it with…

 - Chicken thighs are cooked through once the internal temperature is 165 degrees.
 An instant-read thermometer is a very useful kitchen tool.